Tour Length

 Mike is an award-winning wildlife writer, former editor of Travel Zambia magazine and author of the Bradt Guide to Southern African Wildlife.

-South Africa has a wonderful range of landscapes, a near-perfect climate, and the choice of destinations, activities and itineraries is virtually inexhaustible.
-Aside from its beautiful coastline and cosmopolitan cities – both of which I...
+South Africa has a wonderful range of landscapes, a near-perfect climate, and a choice of destinations, activities and itineraries that’s virtually inexhaustible.
+Aside from its beautiful coastline and cosmopolitan cities – both of...